erawn/Digital-Workshop-For-Artists-2020/README.md

 (163), Making it With Arduino (130), and other Emerging Media courses.
 By teaching introductory electronics and programming concepts specifically to be used in creative practice, this workshop class will be an accessible introduction to using electronics in students' own artistic endeavors.
-Students will learn to program LED strips, read sensors with Arduino, learn to code in Processing, and become familiar with a pipeline to connect all three.
-Through hands-on demonstrations and creative exploration in class, students will learn an actionable toolbox for creative practice with electronics and software interfaces, with a focus on building skills students can use in their own work and in future classes.
+Students will learn to use code as a creative material, investigating digital interaction, data, and design with art.
+Through in-class discussions and guided independent work, students will learn an actionable toolbox for creative practice with software interfaces, with a focus on building skills students can use in their own work and in future classes.

 Class Layout